dapper91/pjrpc/docs/source/pjrpc/quickstart.rst

 Default error list may be easily extended.
-All you need to create an error class inherited from ``pjrpc.exc.JsonRpcError`` and define an error code and a description message. ``pjrpc`` will be automatically deserializing custom errors for you:
+All you need to create an error class inherited from :py:class:`pjrpc.common.exceptions.JsonRpcError`` and define an error code and a description message. ``pjrpc`` will be automatically deserializing custom errors for you:

 .. code-block:: python